Work from your Ventje

 “I work as a freelance journalist.
 I can organize my time freely and I can write anywhere, so I can combine working and traveling in the summer.
 I travel through Europe with my Volkswagen bus and work in the morning.
 In the afternoon I go hiking in the mountains, surf or chill.
 Depends where I am of course.
 That freedom is wonderful.”
 That doesn’t sound wrong, but how does it work in practice?

 A crucial point to be able to work as a digital nomad is online accessibility.
-“It took a while before I realized how best to be online.
+“It took a while before I realized how to be online in the best way possible.
 I usually create a hotspot on my phone, but I didn’t have the right internet bundle.
 Then I drove across the border and immediately had no internet.
 I switched to a somewhat more expensive bundle from KPN.
 They have a good coverage in Europe and do not set any limits on what you can consume abroad.”
 What if she does not have good internet coverage somewhere?
 “Then I throw my digital nomad principles overboard and look for a public library in the neighborhood”, Carlijn chuckles.
 “In addition, I cannot charge my laptop in the camper, my battery is not good enough for that.
 I see that Ventje has many sockets and that there is a good battery, which is very useful for a digital nomad. ”

 Can anyone become a digital nomad?
 “Yes”, says Carlijn.
 “I think so.
 Of course it depends on your situation.
 If you have two school-aged children, it is more difficult to work as a digital nomad for six months.
 And if you work in a factory, you cannot take that work with you.
 But if you really want it, you have to see what is possible for you.
 Can you change your work to something that is not location-specific?
 And can you handle the financial uncertainty?
 Your work does not necessarily have to be digital.
 Handymen are needed all over the world. ”